Akidnognathidae: Classification

 The first family-level name used to classify an akidnognathid was Euchambersidae, erected by South African paleontologist Lieuwe Dirk Boonstra in 1934, in reference for the genus Euchambersia, which is possibly one of the oldest known venomous tetrapods.
-In 1940, German paleontologist Friedrich von Huene changed the spelling of the name to Euchambersiidae, the correct form of Latin.
-Akidnognathidae was first named in 1954 by South African paleontologists Sidney H. Haughton and A. S. Brink.
-It included several therocephalians still recognized as akidnognathids as well as several now classified as scylacosaurids.
+Noting that the taxon is written in improper Latin, German paleontologist Friedrich von Huene changed the spelling of the name to Euchambersiidae in 1940.
+The taxon Akidnognathidae was first named in 1954 by South African paleontologists Haughton and Adrian Smuts Brink, basing their proposal on Akidnognathinae, which was created in 1928 by Ferenc Nopcsa.
+Nopcsa originally established Akidnognathinae as a subfamily of the Scaloposauridae, which currently appears to be a wastebasket taxon.
+In the classification of Haughton and Brink, the akidnognathids includes several therocephalians still recognized as such as well as several other genera, now classified as scylacosaurids.
 English and American paleontologists D. M. S. Watson and Alfred Romer moved many of these therocephalians into the family Whaitsiidae in 1956, although many were moved back to Akidnognathidae in later years.
-Whaitsiids and akidnognathids are similar in appearance, leading some paleontologists to propose placing them in a superfamily called Whaitsioidea.
-Moschorhinidae was erected as another name for the family in 1974, and Annatherapsididae was proposed in 1975.
-Three subfamilies were also proposed in 1975: Annatherapsidinae, Moschorhininae and Euchambersiinae.
-While the name Euchambersiidae may have priority over Akidnognathidae because it was named first, Akidnognathidae is currently considered the valid name because it is based on the first named genus of the group, Akidnognathus (Akidnognathus was named in 1918 while Euchambersia was named in 1931).